 - This is not an application for admission or financial aid.
 Visit BU's website to learn more about applying for admission and financial aid at Boston University.

 - This calculator is a tool for prospective freshmen to estimate their net cost.
 It was not designed for use by international students, returning students, or graduate students.

 - Calculations provided are only an estimate of your eligibility for financial aid.
 Boston University will make the final determination of any financial aid award after you submit all application materials.

 - If you have foreign income, this calculator may not provide an accurate estimate.

 - This calculator works best for families that earn most of their income from wages.
 Families who are self employed may find that the results are less accurate.

 - If you have special financial circumstances not covered by the calculator, you may want to contact BU Financial Assistance to speak with a counselor.
-For example, the calculator is not designed to estimate financial aid for students whose parents are not married to each other.
+For example, the calculator is not designed to estimate financial aid for students whose parent are not married to each other unless they live together.
 BU requires the Noncustodial Parent PROFILE as part of the financial aid application and will calculate an estimated contribution for each parent.

 Ready to begin?

 The whole process should take no more than 20 minutes.
 Before you start, have the necessary financial forms on hand—the latest tax returns plus savings, investment and other asset information for student and parents.